fdilke/bewl/notes/for-sussex.md

 ## Engineering challenges

-To model topoi on a finite computer, some compromises and trade-offs were needed.
+To model topoi on a finite computer, various compromises and trade-offs were needed.

 - Although this isn't an iron rule, Bewl's topoi are